-As we did last year, we held the UN's Sustainable Development Goals ("SDGs") at the forefront and are happy to share the results of our efforts in helping to deliver on SDGs 3 (Good Health and Wellbeing), 4 (Quality Education), 5 (Gender Equality), 6 (Clean Water and Sanitisation),
+As we did the previous year, we held the UN's Sustainable Development Goals ("SDGs") at the forefront and are happy to share the results of our efforts in helping to deliver on SDGs 3 (Good Health and Wellbeing), 4 (Quality Education), 5 (Gender Equality), 6 (Clean Water and

-7 (Affordable and Clean Energy), 8 (Decent Work and Economic Growth), 9 (Industry Innovation and Infrastructure), 11 (Sustainable Cities and Communities), 13 (Climate Action), and 16 (Peace, Justice and Strong Institutions).
-RiverRock believes the Sustainable Development Goals provide a sound guide to identifying, creating and measuring impacts.
+Sanitisation), 7 (Affordable and Clean Energy), 8 (Decent Work and Economic Growth), 9 (Industry Innovation and Infrastructure), 11 (Sustainable Cities and Communities), 13 (Climate Action), and 16 (Peace, Justice and Strong Institutions).
+Thanks to our new ARAC fund, RiverRock is now also helping to deliver on SDGs 10 (Reduce Inequalities) and 17 (Partnerships for the goals).
+RiverRock believes the Sustainable Development Goals provide a sound guide to identifying, creating, and measuring impacts.